Integrated Quantile RAnk Test (iQRAT) for gene-level associations: Methodology

-In this section, we discuss the practical consideration of implementing the proposed iQRAT in a sequencing data, which includes (1) the stratification of common and rare variants, and (2) the combination of test statistics based on different weighting schemes.
+In this section, we discuss the practical consideration of implementing the proposed iQRAT, which includes (1) the stratification of common and rare variants, and (2) the rationale behind the choice of four quantile weighting functions.

 \paragraph{Variants Stratification}